juanjqo/dqrobotics-interface-coppeliasim/README.md

 ### To Uninstall

-Go to the build folder, open a run:
+Go to the build folder, and run:

 ```shell
 sudo xargs rm < install_manifest.txt